nlovadina/montecarlocli/README.md

 #Monte Carlo Simulation CLI Tool

 Welcome to the Monte Carlo Simulation CLI Tool repository!
-This project is a collection of code I’ve written over the years to simplify project forecasting using Monte Carlo simulations.
-Initially inspired by a presentation from Dimitar Bakardzhiev, I’ve moved away from Excel-based simulations to Python for greater flexibility and scalability following the suggestion from .
+This project is a collection of code I’ve written over the years to simplify project forecasting using monte carlo simulations.
+Initially inspired by a presentation from Dimitar Bakardzhiev and fueled by the work of Daniel Vacanti and Prateek Singh, I’ve moved away from Excel-based simulations to Python for greater flexibility and scalability.
 ## 🚀 Features

     Flexible Simulations: Run Monte Carlo simulations to forecast project timelines.
     Command-line Interface (CLI): Easily interact with the tool via the command line.
-    Customizable Parameters: Modify key parameters to fit the specific needs of your project Real-world Tested: This tool has been applied in real-life project management scenarios.
+    Customizable Parameters: Modify key parameters to fit the specific needs of your project.
+    Real-world Tested: This tool has been applied in real-life project management scenarios.